RainbowNebula/PETS/readme.md

 # 🎢Run
-Use the packaged Docker image if you don't want to build the environment:
+Use the docker image if you don't want to build the environment:
 ```shell
 docker pull cosword/mydocker:v1.6.9
 ```